Zoology: Molecular biology

 A clade representation of seven dog breeds in relation to wolves.

-Molecular biology studies the common genetic and developmental mechanisms of animals and plants, attempting to answer the questions regarding the mechanisms of genetic inheritance and the structure of the gene.
+Molecular biology studies the common genetic and developmental mechanisms of animals and plants, attempting to answer questions regarding the mechanisms of genetic inheritance and the structure of the gene.
 In 1953, James Watson and Francis Crick described the structure of DNA and the interactions within the molecule, and this publication jump-started research into molecular biology and increased interest in the subject.
 While researchers practice techniques specific to molecular biology, it is common to combine these with methods from genetics and biochemistry.
 Much of molecular biology is quantitative, and recently a significant amount of work has been done using computer science techniques such as bioinformatics and computational biology.

 Molecular genetics, the study of gene structure and function, has been among the most prominent sub-fields of molecular biology since the early 2000s.
 Other branches of biology are informed by molecular biology, by either directly studying the interactions of molecules in their own right such as in cell biology and developmental biology, or indirectly, where molecular techniques are used to infer historical attributes of populations or species, as in fields in evolutionary biology such as population genetics and phylogenetics.
 There is also a long tradition of studying biomolecules "from the ground up", or molecularly, in biophysics.